onebytesolutions/database/README.md

 This software was developed during my free time and is free to use.

 ### Installation
-To utilize this class, include the autolaoder.
+To utilize this class, include the autoloader.

 ```php
 require_once("Application/Library/Onebytesolutions/Autoloader.php");
 ```

 ### Initialization
-Simple initialization with utf8 charset set by default:
+Simple initialization:
 ```php
 // set db config
 $db = [